MaxWenzel/frameworks/README.md

 - [Foundation](https://get.foundation/): most advanced responsive front-end framework in the world
 - [Font Awesome](https://fontawesome.com/): get vector icons and social logos on your website
 - [Bulma](https://bulma.io/): a free, open source CSS framework based on Flexbox
+- [Tailwind](https://tailwindcss.com/): a utility-first CSS framework packed with classes like flex, pt-4, text-center and rotate-90 that can be composed to build any design, directly in your markup.

 ### Complete Stack